Nafi7393/Class-Attendance-Calculator/README.md

 ## Features

-- **User Authentication**: Secure login and registration system.
-- **Attendance Management**: Easily manage and track attendance for multiple classes.
+- **User-Friendly Registration and Login**: Get started with a seamless registration process.
+Log in securely to your ClassTrack account to access your attendance data.
+- **Interactive Dashboard**: Visualize your attendance progress with an intuitive dashboard.
+See the total number of classes attended, classes missed, and your average attendance percentage.
-- **Dashboard**: Visualize attendance statistics and trends through interactive charts.
+- **Visualize Dashboard**: Visualize attendance statistics and trends through interactive charts.
+- **Course Management**: Add, edit, and remove courses from your dashboard.
+Keep your course details up-to-date effortlessly.
+- **Real-time Updates**: Make changes to your attendance records and see your statistics update in real-time.
-- **Responsive Design**: Optimized for desktop and mobile devices.
+- **Responsive Design**: lass Attendance Calculator works smoothly on desktop, tablet, and mobile devices, ensuring you can access your attendance data anywhere, anytime.
+- **Privacy and Security**: Class Attendance Calculator employs state-of-the-art encryption and security practices to keep your data safe and secure.

 ## Accessing the Website